 Hemp seed oil is commercially made by pressing hemp seeds to extract their oil.
 This video shows a commercial seed press extracting black onion seed oil – a process very similar to making hemp seed oil.

-This article will show you how to make hemp seed oil at home using a manual press, which is much more affordable than a commercial machine and can also be used to extract oil from any other nuts or seeds you wish to use.
+In this article, we’ll show you how to make hemp seed oil at home using a manual press, which is much more affordable than a commercial machine and can also be used to extract oil from any other nuts or seeds you wish to use.

 Why Make Hemp Seed Oil?